 - search, survey and exploit in deep offshore water

 - EOR: boost oil recovery from mature fields through advanced technologies

 - technologies to optimise E&P in deep-water fields, processing of

 - EPC, consulting services for deep-water field development.

 In the downstream sector, opportunities can be found in a number of areas

 - consulting services to establish competitive gas market

-- investment in LNG terminal, power plant, and refinery projects
+- investment in LNG terminal, gas-fired power plants, and refinery projects

 - supplying LNG